JeneryBautistaCanul/JeneryBautistaCanul/README.md

-# Welcome to the code of 🖥️🖱️
+#Welcome to the code of 🖥️🖱️

-I'm **[Jenery Bautista](https://www.linkedin.com/in/jenery-bautista-b51819229/)**, passionate about programming and creative design.
-My focus lies in crafting innovative digital experiences where programming intertwines with a creative vision to breathe life into unique and functional designs.
-My aim is to turn ideas into reality through programming and design, creating products and websites that captivate users and provide effective solutions.
+I'm **[Jenery](https://www.linkedin.com/in/jenery-bautista-b51819229/)**, passionate about programming and UI/UX.
+My focus lies in creating innovative digital experiences where programming intertwines with a creative vision to bring unique and functional designs to life.
+My goal is to turn ideas into reality through programming and design, crafting products and websites that captivate users and provide effective solutions.

 ## Skills